ucsd-cse599-s18/ucsd-cse599-s18.github.io/practicum/index.md

 This week, you'll present a short reply to one of the following prompts:

-How does the material in this class (choose the class you are currently TAing) relate to what I'll do in my career after UCSD? [[ Because of the 1 minute time limit, you'll need to pick a very specific example to speak about.]]
+- How does the material in this class (choose the class you are currently TAing) relate to what I'll do in my career after UCSD?
+Note that because of the 1 minute time limit, you'll need to pick a very specific example to speak about!

-How did you know you wanted to be a Computer Scientist / software engineer?
+- How did you know you wanted to be a Computer Scientist / software engineer?

-What's your favorite fact in about Computer Science?
+- What's your favorite fact in about Computer Science?
 What's a favorite technological innovation?

-How do you choose between graduate school and industry after graduation?
+- How do you choose between graduate school and industry after graduation?

 Your goal is to say something meaningful, correct, interesting, and useful within the allotted time frame: one minute.